Joan Fontaine: 1960s

 Fontaine had the female lead in the popular Voyage to the Bottom of the Sea (1961) at Fox.
 She had a key role in Tender Is the Night (1962) also at Fox.

 Most of her 1960s work was done on television or stage.
 TV shows included General Electric Theater, Westinghouse Desilu Playhouse, Startime, Alcoa Presents: One Step Beyond, Checkmate, The Dick Powell Show, Kraft Television Theatre, Wagon Train, Alfred Hitchcock Presents, and The Bing Crosby Show.

 In October 1964 she returned to Broadway to appear in A Severed Head.

-She tried a Hammer horror film, The Witches (1966) which she also co-produced.
+She appeared in a Hammer horror film, The Witches (1966) which she also co-produced.
+It would become the final theatrical film role for her, although she continued to act in television productions and on stage.

 Her stage work included Cactus Flower and an Austrian production of The Lion in Winter.

 In 1967, she appeared in Dial M for Murder in Chicago.
 The following year she appeared in Private Lives.

 She played Forty Carats on Broadway.

 Later career

 In the 1970s Fontaine appeared in stage shows and toured with a poetry reading.

 She returned to Hollywood for the first time in 15 years in 1975 to appear in an episode of Cannon especially written for her.
 She was in The Users (1978) and was nominated for an Emmy Award for the soap opera Ryan's Hope in 1980.

 Fontaine published her autobiography, No Bed of Roses, in 1978.
 In 1982, she traveled to Berlin, Germany, and served as a jury president for the Berlin International Film Festival.

 In the early 1980s, after 25 years in New York, she moved to Carmel, California.
 "I have no family ties anymore, so I want to work", she said.
 "I still host an interview show for cable in New York.
 I lecture all over the country.
 But it wasn't enough.
 My theory is that if you stay busy, you haven't time to grow old.
 Or at least you don't notice it."

 She starred in Aloha Paradise, Bare Essence, and Crossings (1986).
 She played the lead in a TV movie, Dark Crossings (1986), replacing Loretta Young.
 She said, "At my time in life, I don't want to do bit parts.
 Also, Rosalind Russell once said, 'Always escape the mother parts.'
 And I've avoided them."

 Fontaine's last role for television was in the 1994 TV film Good King Wenceslas, after which she retired to her estate, Villa Fontana, in Carmel Highlands, California, where she spent time in her gardens and with her dogs.

 For her contribution to the motion picture industry, Fontaine has a star on the Hollywood Walk of Fame at 1645 Vine Street.
-She left her hand and foot prints in front of the Grauman's Chinese Theatre on 26 May 1942.
+She left her hand and foot prints in front of the Grauman's Chinese Theatre on May 26, 1942.

 She was a practicing Episcopalian and a member of Episcopal Actors Guild.